 A parent might reach for this book when their teen feels overlooked or burdened by family responsibilities, especially a teen who is the sibling of a child with high needs.
 "Are You Alone on Purpose?" tells the story of fourteen-year-old Alison, whose life is defined by the needs of her autistic twin brother, Adam.
 She feels immense pressure to be perfect and invisible, until the school bully, Harry, makes her a target.
 After a tragic accident leaves Harry paralyzed, the two form an unlikely and complicated bond, united by their shared loneliness.
 This book powerfully explores the complex emotions of being a "glass child", the sibling who feels unseen.
 It's a poignant look at identity, empathy, and the surprising places we find connection, suitable for teens 13 and up.

 The book deals directly with disability.
 Autism is viewed from a sibling's perspective, including raw feelings of anger and frustration alongside love.
 Physical disability is also a central theme following Harry's accident, with a direct focus on his emotional and physical struggles.
+Be aware that the book includes scenes depicting Harry's emotional and physical struggles after his accident, and Alison's feelings of anger and frustration related to her brother's autism.
 Bullying is depicted as cruel and targeted.
-The narrative is secular, though Harry's Jewish identity is an important part of his character.
 The resolution is realistic and emotionally resonant, emphasizing connection and understanding over simple solutions.

-A teen, 13 to 16, who is the sibling of someone with a significant disability or chronic illness and is struggling with feeling invisible, resentful, or guilty.
+A teen, 13 to 16, who is the sibling of someone with a significant disability or chronic illness and is experiencing a range of emotions, including feeling invisible, resentful, or guilty, but also love and responsibility.
 It's also for a teen trying to understand the complexities of empathy, especially toward people who have been unkind.

-Parents should be prepared to discuss the messy, uncomfortable feelings Alison has towards her brother.
-The book does not shy away from her resentment, which is a key part of her journey.
-It's beneficial for a parent to read it as well, to be ready for conversations about guilt, family roles, and the validity of these difficult emotions.
+Parents should be prepared to discuss the complex and sometimes uncomfortable feelings Alison has towards her brother, who is autistic.
+The book honestly portrays her resentment and guilt, which are key to her journey.
+Be ready for conversations about the challenges of sibling relationships when one sibling has a disability, and the validity of the difficult emotions that can arise.
 A parent overhears their child say something like, "Everything is always about them!" or "Why do I have to be the perfect one?"
 The parent may notice their child withdrawing or acting out due to frustration with complex family dynamics.

 A younger teen (13-14) will likely connect most with the school setting, the bullying storyline, and the awkward, developing friendship.
 An older teen (15-17) is more equipped to appreciate the psychological depth of being a "glass child," the nuances of forgiving a tormentor, and the theme of finding one's identity outside of a prescribed family role.